Jtoast65/League-of-Legends-/index.md

 ### Why This Question Matters

-This question is interesting for several reasons:

-- **Strategic Importance**: Early game performance is often considered crucial in League of Legends, with many professional teams focusing heavily on early game strategies.
-Understanding the actual impact of early game advantages can inform team strategies and draft decisions.
+- **Strategic Importance**: Early game performance is crucial in League of Legends, hence why many professional teams focus heavily on early game strategies.
+Understanding the actual impact of early game advantages can impact team strategies and draft decisions.

 - **Data Availability**: We have detailed early game metrics (first blood, gold differences, objectives) that allow us to quantify "early game advantage" and test its relationship with match outcomes statistically.

 - **Practical Relevance**: Understanding the relationship between early game performance and outcomes can inform:
   - **Team Strategies**: Coaches and analysts can better understand the value of early game aggression and objective control
   - **Fan Expectations**: Viewers can better understand when a team's early lead is significant
-  - **Game Balance**: Understanding early game impact can inform discussions about game design and balance
+  - **Game Balance**: Information on early game impact can impact game design and balance

-- **Testable Hypothesis**: We can statistically test whether teams with early advantages (first blood, gold leads) win significantly more often than would be expected by chance, providing evidence-based insights into the importance of early game performance.
+- **Testable Hypothesis**: We can statistically test whether teams with early advantages win significantly more often than would be expected by chance, providing insights into the importance of early game performance.

 ## Dataset Overview